upsatish/AWSConsoleNavigator/CONTRIBUTING.md

 - Include testing steps and expected results
 - Update README if required

+## Releases

+The project is using GitHub actions to create releases.
+The project is using semantic versioning.
+The version numbers need to be updated in manifest.json and .github/workflows/main.yml for releases.

 ## Adding a new resource type

 To add a new resource type: